TomatenKuchenDEV/docs/docs/tickets/general.md

 ### Reminder for inactive tickets

+Here you can set a time and a message to be sent if no message has been sent for the specified time in the ticket.

 In addition to the variables above:

 - `{allmention}`: Mentions the ticket creator and all to the ticket added users